PakenduX/metron-ta/README.md

 You're now up to start the application.
 ##### Using docker
-You can also install `docker` on your system to run the app in a docker container.
+You can also install `docker` on your system to run the app within a docker container.

 ## Features